aZholtikov/ZHNetwork/README.md

 A simple library for creating ESP-NOW based Mesh network for ESP8266/ESP32.

+# ATTENTION!!!

+## The library is deprecated and is no longer supported.
+The new version can be viewed at https://github.com/aZholtikov/zh_network.
+Many bugs have been fixed, stability of work has been increased.
+Arduino version for ESP8266 most likely will not be ported - currently availability only version for RTOS SDK.

 ## Features

 1. The maximum size of transmitted data is 200 bytes.